The Pittsburgh Promise

 The Pittsburgh Promise was instituted to help foster excellence in Pittsburgh’s public school system; make Pittsburgh’s neighborhoods more desirable; and make higher education possible for those who graduate from Pittsburgh Public Schools with certain academic, attendance, and residency requirements.
 The Pittsburgh Promise is more than an educational initiative; it is also a driver of community and economic development aimed at ensuring that the city becomes stronger and more vibrant now and in the future.

-To date, the program has offered scholarships to 2,420 students.
+To date, the program has offered scholarships to more than 4,600 students.
 Impressively, the retention rates of Pittsburgh public school graduates in postsecondary education are now approximately 100 percent higher than they were before The Promise was established.
 The Promise is one more example of UPMC’s commitment to making the Pittsburgh region strong, viable, and sustainable.